vasmks/portfolio-code-temp/README.md

 )
 ```

-The RGB input, detection, mask, OCR, and translation contracts are documented
+The expected interfaces for RGB input, detection, masking, OCR, and translation are
-in [docs/custom_models.md](docs/custom_models.md), with working examples in
+documented in [docs/custom_models.md](docs/custom_models.md), with working examples in
 [examples/custom_components.py](examples/custom_components.py).
 Interfaces
 for text detection, inpainting, font matching, text reinsertion, and image
 enhancement are present but not implemented in this reconstruction.